lemire/iosbitmapdecoding/README.md

 - You should now see the app on your device.
 By default, iOS won't let you run it, so go under Settings > General.
 You will find a setting there to allow you to run the app.
 - Run the app.

+## Using Instruments

+Apple has a tool called Instruments as part of Xcode that can be used to record the number of instructions (FIXED_INSTRUCTIONS) and the number of cycles (FIXED_CYCLES).
+First build and upload your app.
+Connect your device to your mac and launch Instruments, select the "Counters" template and your device and app.
+Then go to File > Recording Options and click the + in the “Events and Formulas” section, and pick the events FIXED_INSTRUCTIONS and FIXED_CYCLES and sample by time.

+For this app, I found that FIXED_INSTRUCTIONS goes up to 29346274130 whereas FIXED_CYCLES goes up to 9408002514 for an average of 3.12 instructions per cycle.
+TIt is much higher than on x64 where the highest I reach for part of the benchmark is 2.6 instructions per cycle.

 ## Sample result

 iPhone XR, Xcode 10.1